clumio-code/terraform-provider-clumio/docs/data-sources/protection_group.md

 page_title: "clumio_protection_group Data Source - terraform-provider-clumio"
 subcategory: ""
 description: |-
-  clumioprotectiongroup data source is used to retrieve details of a protection group for use in other resources.
+  clumio_protection_group data source is used to retrieve details of a protection group for use in other resources.
 ---

 # clumio_protection_group (Data Source)